ImplFerris/red-book/src/embedded-graphics/draw-target.md

 index = 0 * 64 + 2 * 8 + 5 = 21
 ```

 This means we update the 21st byte in the framebuffer array to turn the pixel on or off, depending on the color.is_on() value.
+Now, if you cross check with Figure 2, you will find that framebuffer index 21 is located at column 5 (counting from 0) and row 2.

 ## Tests